Easier Renewals, More Cost Savings with Zylo Contract Center

 The process tracks application ownership down to the individual business unit and employee.
 While application purchases may be led by line of business leaders, employees also contribute.

-A recent Zylo data study shows more than 38% of employees at the typical enterprise purchase SaaS applications on behalf of the company using expense reimbursement.
+A recent Zylo data study shows 15% of employees at the typical enterprise purchase SaaS applications on behalf of the company using expense reimbursement.
 As a result, many tools go underutilized or even outright abandoned – resulting in wasted spend.

 For most businesses, it’s no surprise most SaaS application spending falls into two categories: